Bfilipovic/SljivaExplorer/docs/VERIFICATION_AND_ARWEAVE.md

 - Verifies that the `transactionId` stored on Arweave matches the local transaction ID
 - Ensures consistency between local database and Arweave storage

+### 5. Transaction Signature Check ✅
+- Verifies that the transaction is cryptographically signed by the appropriate party
+- Confirms that the signer matches the expected role (buyer, seller, giver, etc.)
+- Ensures the signature is present and valid
+- The signature proves authorization and prevents forgery

-### 5. Arweave Data Integrity Check ✅
+### 6. Arweave Data Integrity Check ✅
 - Compares all transaction fields between local database and Arweave
-- Verifies that every field matches exactly (buyer, seller, amount, timestamp, etc.)
+- Verifies that every field matches exactly (buyer, seller, amount, timestamp, signature, etc.)
+- Includes signature fields in the comparison to ensure they match on Arweave

 ---